Back to blog

 To demonstrate that, the following is a quick list of niche agencies that are a little outside of the norm.

-With 32.6 million Americans anticipated to be working remotely by 2025, businesses have to adapt.
-The old office setup won’t work for many anymore – they need to introduce remote or hybrid models.
+With 32.6 million Americans anticipated to be working remotely by 2025, businesses must adapt.
+The old office setup won’t work for many anymore.
+They need to introduce remote or hybrid work models.

 That’s where this kind of agency comes in.